mourarthur/awesome-credit-modeling/README.md

 ## Introduction

+- [Statistical Classification Methods in Consumer Credit Scoring: A Review](https://www.jstor.org/stable/2983268) - Classic introduction and review of the subject of credit scoring.

 - [Consumer Finance: Challenges for Operational Research](https://www.jstor.org/stable/40540227) - Reviews the development of credit scoring (the way of assessing risk in consumer finance) and what is meant by a credit score.
 Outlines 10 challenges for Operational Research to support modelling in consumer finance.

 - [Machine Learning in Credit Risk Modeling](https://james.finance/static/assets/whitepapers/Machine-Learning-in-Credit-Risk-Modeling-James-white-paper.pdf) - James (formerly CrowdProcess) is a now-defunct online credit risk management startup that provided risk management tools to financial institutions.
 This whitepaper offers an overview of machine learning applications in the field of credit risk modeling.